 If the number of tape drives required to process all copies together is a concern, you could first process copies 1 and 2 as described previously and then later process copies 3 and 4.
 This approach results in copies 3 and 4 inheriting any filtering that was performed on copy 1 when it was processed.

-Consider scheduling the job to process copies 3 and 4 to match the movement of offsite resources (see the RECOVERY MANAGER for DB2 User Guide).
+Consider scheduling the job to process copies 3 and 4 to match the movement of offsite resources.
+For more information see the .
 This approach has the added advantage of potentially improving stacking efficiency because more than one log data set can be written to the tape.

 If you anticipate that log data might be required for uses other than recovery (such as audit reporting), then copy 2 might be made with no filtering and directed to tape.
 However, if you plan to follow this approach, you must create copy 2 when you first process copy 1.

 With the exception of copy 1, you can choose either disk or tape as the output medium independently for each copy of the processed log.

 For copy 1, you can only use disk as the medium.
 If you do not specify an output medium, PACLOG uses disk as the default.
 Writing copy 1 to disk may substantially reduce the resources required by the active logs.
 Read the online overview included with the PACLOG logging environment modeling tool (described in Using the PACLOG logging environment modeling tool).
 For information about specifying the output medium, see Device type options.